trolando/ParallelSaturationExperiments/README.md

 The log files of the 16-core machine cluster are in logs-cluster.tar.gz and the log files of the 48-core machine experiments are in logs-48.tar.gz.
 The generated CSV files are in results.csv (for the 16-core cluster) and results48.csv

 To analyse these results we used R and have provided two R scripts `analyse.r` and `analyse48.r`.
-(Unfortunately these are not part of the artifact, R wants internet to install packages.)
+The compile script `compile_sources.sh` takes care of installing R and the dependencies for running both R scripts.
 The R scripts generate the tables and numbers that we used in the empirical evaluation.

 Running a Promela example